 COMMON CONDITIONS WE TREAT

-All GRSM physiotherapists are registered with the Ontario College of Physiotherapists of Ontario and are members of the Canadian Physiotherapy Association.
+All GRSM physiotherapists are registered with the Ontario College of Physiotherapists of Ontario.
 For more information on physiotherapy, visit the Ontario Physiotherapy Association or Canadian Physiotherapy Association.

 Our Physiotherapy Programs